PratimeshTiwari/AI-Interview-Agent/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy your EightFold application to the internet using Vercel, the creators of Next.js.
+This guide will help you deploy your **AI Interview Agent** application to the internet using Vercel, the creators of Next.js.

 ## Prerequisites